Vladddi/Questions__and_answers_for_interview-Java/README.md

 # Questions_and_answers_for_interview-Java
-Sample job interview questions and answers in JAVA
+Sample job interview questions and explained - JAVA